Best Winter RV Destinations in Texas

 Where to Stay

-We plan to stay in Isla Blanca County Park.
-This park plays host to a huge number of snowbirds and full time RV families every winter, and we’ve heard a lot of good things about it.
-Monthly rates are totally affordable, the park is right on the beach, and it sounds like we’ll have tons of fellow full timers to hang out with.
+Isla Blanca County Park hosts a huge number of snowbirds and full-time RV families every winter.
+Monthly rates are affordable, the park is right on the beach, and it sounds like we’ll have tons of fellow full-timers to hang out with.

-One of the coolest things about Padre Island National Seashore is that RVers are allowed to boondock on the beach for free!
-That said, you do so at your own risk and getting stuck in the sand is something that can happen.
+One of the coolest things about Padre Island National Seashore is that self-contained RVs can boondock on the beach for free — though getting stuck in the sand is a real risk, so go in with eyes open.

 For those who don’t want to take the risk, there are two established campgrounds: Bird Island Basin Campground and Malaquite Campground.
 Neither offers hookups, but both have restrooms with flush toilets, and Malaquite has a dump station and showers.